Using Your Mobile Phone Abroad: Everything You Need To Know

 Main article: Best SIM cards for roaming in Europe

 If you’re travelling within the EU, the best thing to do is to grab an EU data roaming bundle.
-For less than £2/day, a roaming data bundle will allow you to consume up to 25MB of data on your smartphone.
+For £2/day, a roaming data bundle allows you to consume up to 25MB of data on your smartphone.
 This should easily be enough for staying in touch with your friends, researching destinations and using mapping applications.

 Our top pick is the Vodafone Data Traveller bundle.
 This is available on Vodafone’s Pay As You Go tariff.
 For £2 per day, you’ll get 25MB of data to use across Europe.

-To get started with Data Traveller, simply order a free Vodafone Pay As You Go SIM card and top-up by £10.
+To get started, simply order a free Vodafone Pay As You Go SIM card and top-up by £10 or more.
 This will allow you to use your smartphone in Europe for 5 days.
-As it isn’t linked to your normal mobile phone contract, you don’t need to worry about a surprise bill when you arrive home.
+As it’s not linked to your normal phone contract, you also don’t need to worry about a surprise bill after you arrive home.

 For a full review of data offerings in Europe, see our guide to the best SIM cards for data roaming in Europe.